-Many of our BRCA patients have the difficult decision of choosing to proceed with removal of their uterus/ovaries as well as bilateral mastectomy and reconstruction.
+Many of our BRCA patients have the difficult decision to choose to proceed with the removal of their uterus/ovaries and bilateral mastectomy and reconstruction.
 For BRCA patients who are candidates for DIEP flap, one common question is the timing of hysterectomy-oophorectomy and mastectomy reconstruction.

-Thus, our recommendation based on the conclusions of this paper is to perform mastectomy and DIEP flap reconstruction prior to hysterectomy-oophorectomy.
-The operations should be scheduled at least three months apart to allow the patient adequate time for recovery from DIEP flap reconstruction.
-We also found that when hysterectomy-oophorectomy is done at least three months after DIEP flap transfer, this operation may take a bit longer (average of about one hour longer); however, there was not an increase in the complication rate despite the longer surgery.
+Thus, our recommendation based on this paper’s conclusions is to perform mastectomy and DIEP flap reconstruction before hysterectomy-oophorectomy.
+The operations should be scheduled at least three months apart to allow adequate patient time for recovery from DIEP flap reconstruction.
+We also found that when hysterectomy-oophorectomy is done at least three months after DIEP flap transfer, this operation may take a bit longer (average of about one-hour longer); however, there was not an increase in the complication rate despite the longer surgery.
 This paper helps to clarify an issue that many of our patients confront.